Fixed Fee Simplified Divorce in Glasgow, Aberdeen, Scotland

 You cannot have any children under the age of 16.

-You must have ceased cohabiting with your spouse for 1 year or more and have their consent or; have ceased cohabiting with your spouse for more than 2 years.
+You must have ceased cohabiting with your spouse for one year or more and have their consent or; have ceased cohabiting with your spouse for more than two years.

 There can be no dispute in relation to financial matters.

 The divorce cannot be defended by your spouse.

 If you do not meet all of the above, please see our Ordinary Divorce page.

 For immediate assistance, please either call us on 0141 478 9090 for our Glasgow office, 01224 002 556 for our Aberdeen office or Click here to make a free online enquiry.
 We offer a Fixed Fee service for Simplified Divorces.